 Clumping and non-clumping clay based litters and some wood chip based litters work well using Litter Care.

-How to make a litter box non stick using Litter Care.
-Allow approximately 5 minutes for the product to dry.
-While drying the product may appear white however as it dries it will become lighter.
-To remove the product from the litter box simply wash with soap and water.
+How to use: Allow approximately 5 minutes for the product to dry.
+While drying the product may appear white.
+As it dries it will become lighter.
+To remove the product from the litter box, simply wash with soap and water.

-Tip: Spray the product on the litter scoop.
+Tip: Spray the product on the litter scoop also.

 3. Use Car Wax On The Litter Box